 Yacutinga Rainforest is a private reserve whose multi-layered ecosystem is home to countless species of birds, mammals and plants.
-You’ll explore on walking and boat trips with naturalist guides, watching colourful birds flit through the forest.
-Yacutinga makes a fantastic, relaxing end to any wildlife trip.
+You can explore on walking and boat trips with naturalist guides, watching colourful birds flit through the forest.
+Yacutinga makes a fantastic, relaxing finale to any wildlife trip.

 Around the two volcanoes of Tenorio and Montezuma, is an area of primary rainforest and cloud forest.
 One of Costa Rica’s most beautiful waterfalls is found here, where the water tumbles 32 metres into a pool of amazing blue.
 The subterranean activity endows the area with several hot springs.